 If you don't understand how these methods are used at runtime then take a look at the diagrams in UML diagrams for the Radicore Development Infrastructure.

 My abstract class may have more methods than you are used to, or more than you can possibly imagine, but that's simply because your imagination is smaller than mine, your capabilities are smaller than mine, and your applications are smaller than mine.
 Or, to put it another way, compared to mine your imagination is puny, your intellect is puny, and your applications are puny.
-If you don't have the mental capacity to deal with a class which has that number of methods, then how can you have the mental capacity to deal with the same number of methods in multiple classes?
+I develop man-sized applications for the enterprise, you develop toys for boys.
+If you don't have the mental capacity to deal with a class which has that number of methods, then how can you have the mental capacity to deal with the same number of methods split across multiple classes?
 You are not increasing the readability of the code, you are replacing highly cohesive code with ravioli code, which makes navigation through the code for maintenance purposes more difficult.

 The true definition of a god class contains the phrase "Most of such a program's overall functionality is coded into a single 'all-knowing' object".
 While you may think that 9,000 lines is a lot, it is just a small part of the 53,000 LOC that exist in my reusable library.
 This means that my abstract class contains 9/53rds or 17% of the overall functionality.
 I don't know who taught you maths, but 17% cannot be described as "most" in anybody's language.